Bryce-Davidson/Responsive-CSS-Course/day_3/README.md

-# Day 3 - Enter max-width
+# Day 3 - Enter `max-width`

 On this day Kevin begins talking about max-width property of elemnts.

-max-width allows you to set a size for an element such that the element will not grow beyond that width upon being intorduced on larger screen sizes.
+max-width allows you to set a size for an element such that the element will not grow beyond that width upon being introduced on larger screen sizes.

 ## Challenge #2